KallistiOS/KallistiOS/README.md

 # Overview

-KOS is an unofficial development kit for the SEGA Dreamcast game console with some support for the NAOMI and NAOMI 2 arcade boards.
+KallistiOS is a development library and operating system for the Sega Dreamcast game console, developed independently from Sega entirely by free software developers.
+Its flexible permissive license allows both homebrew and commercial use with little restrictions besides proper attribution.
+As a result, it powers most homebrew and commercial indie releases for the platform.
+Interfaces and drivers are included for a significant portion of the Dreamcast's hardware capabilities and accessories, including modifications created by hobbyists.

-KOS was developed from scratch over the internet by a group of free software developers and has no relation to the official Sega Katana or Microsoft Windows CE Dreamcast development kits.
-This has allowed it to fuel a thriving Dreamcast homebrew scene, powering many commercial releases for the platform over the years.
-It supports a significant portion of the Dreamcast's hardware capabilities and a wide variety of peripherals, accessories, and add-ons for the console, including custom hardware modifications that have been created by the scene.
+KallistiOS offers a modern, programmer friendly environment for the vintage Dreamcast system.
+The distribution includes scripts for building and installing a cross-compiling toolchain using the latest GCC, Binutils, and Newlib.
+This allows for full support for C17 and C++20 standards and libraries, as well as various POSIX APIs.
+Preliminary support exists for C23, C++23, and Objective-C.

-Despite the console's age, KOS offers an extremely modern, programmer-friendly development environment.
-Using the latest GCC toolchain, it supports the entirety of C17 and C++20 including their standard libraries, along with support for portions of C23, C++23, Objective-C, and various POSIX APIs.
-Additionally, KOS-ports offers a rich set of add-on libraries such as SDL, OpenGL, OpenAL, and Lua for the platform.
+KallistiOS also features a package manager called [**_kos-ports_**](https://github.com/KallistiOS/kos-ports) which gives developers the power to build and include a rich set of add-on libraries for various common audiovisual formats (jpg, png, mp3, ogg, mpeg), scripting languages (Lua, Tcl, MicroPython), and gaming APIs (OpenGL, OpenAL, SDL).

 # Features
 ## Core Functionality